GaahReis/Parti-es-Fixas/Fixed-Memory-Simulation-master/Fixed-Memory-Simulation-master/README.md

-# Fixed Partion of a Physical Memory Simulation
+# SO - Sem Interface
 Assignment given by Professor @marciopiva

 Develope an application which is capable of creating virtual processes randomly (200 processes).
 Theses processes should have atributes to be execute. example: Processes Size, RunTime (CPU time).